elementary-Inc/blog/_posts/2026/2026-02-27-os-8-1-1-available-now.md

 </figcaption>
 </figure>

-We've also fixed an issue where apps where launched twice or even possibly crash when pressing enter while searching the Applications menu.
+We've also fixed an issue where apps where launched twice or could even possibly crash when pressing enter while searching the Applications menu.

 # System Settings

 We've made tweaks to several of our default settings in this release including defaulting to enabling automatic updates, turning off intrusive WiFi notifications, and removing the Multitasking View and System Settings launchers from the dock.
-You can of course always change these things later to your liking.
+System Settings is always available from Quick Settings and Multitasking View can be launched by selecting the already active workspace item in the dock.
+You can of course always change which apps are pinned to your dock and adjust other options in System Settings.

 There's a new option in Applications → Defaults to select your default PDF viewer, and we've slightly tweaked the icon for Background Activity permissions to be a bit cuter.